HRS05/coursera-test/README.md

   void insertIntoAVLTree(AVLTree *avlTree,void *ptr,bool *success);
   ```
-  both the funtions are use to adding and inserting new data in AVL Tree.
+  both the funtions are use for adding and inserting new data in AVL Tree.
   `bool success;`
   `int i=100;`
   `addToAVLTree(tree,(void *)&i,&success);`